Principality of Theodoro: Culture

 Gothia's population was a mixture of Greeks, Crimean Goths, Alans, Circassians, Bulgars, Cumans, Kipchaks, and other ethnic groups, most of whom were adherents to Orthodox Christianity and Hellenized.
 The principality's official language was Greek.

+The Crimean Goths had settled in Crimea since the 3rd century AD and became increasingly Hellenized, speaking both Greek and adhering to Orthodox Christianity.
+In the medieval period they mainly lived in rural areas and were still able to speak their language at least until the 16th and perhaps as late as the 18th century.